Is a foundation degree right for you?

 - As part of your foundation degree you may have gained some entry level professional qualifications and you could build on these.

-- A fifth of foundation degree leavers entered work and further study after completing their course in 2015.
-Many people find jobs with the company they have been on work placement with, or those who were already in work often use the qualification to progress in their current workplace.
+- Many people find jobs with the company they have been on work placement with, or those who were already in work often use the qualification to progress in their current workplace.